emmafern/SART-with-Feedback/README.md

 SART-with-Feedback
 ==================

-This is a script which runs a psychology experiment with audio and visual feedback called the Sustained Attention to Response Task.
+This is a Python script written using the Vision Egg module, which displays a psychology experiment with audio and visual feedback called the Sustained Attention to Response Task (SART).